|

 The formation

-of the Bass and DIY Loudspeaker list subsequently renamed
+of the Bass and DIY Loudspeaker list in the 1990s (later renamed

 this time with the intent on building speakers that really